ethancavanaugh/spring-start-here/README.md

 - Exercise 5: Managing exceptions in controller
 - Exercise 6: Managing exceptions with controller advice
 - Exercise 7: Recieving request body data

+## Chapter 11 - Consuming REST Endpoints
+- Payments service: Exposes a REST endpoint to be used by the following exercises
+-